-In 1981 Dan received the Ph.D. degree in Social Psychology from Harvard University.
-He maintains a home in Boston and in his home town of Woods Hole, Massachusetts, and has 4 grown children.
-Dan enjoys salsa dancing (New York style), exercise, jazz, cooking, wine, and not-catching-fish; nevertheless, he is most passionate about spending time with his kids, teaching, and being surprised by what entrepreneurs around the world can accomplish.
+Isenberg holds the Ph.D. degree in social psychology from Harvard University, received under the mentorship of Robert Freed Bales.
+He lives in Boston and in his home town of Woods Hole, Massachusetts, and has 4 grown children.
+Isenberg enjoys salsa dancing (On2), jazz, cooking, collecting wine, and not-catching-fish (at which he excels); nevertheless, he is most excited about spending time with his kids (one of whom is an entrepreneur) and his granddaughter, working on a new book, helping his angel investments grow, and being continually surprised by what entrepreneurs around the world can accomplish.